Medical Laboratory Technology

 The program’s curriculum is guided by the standards developed by the NAACLS.
 Our accreditation status means that SWIC has met the NAACLS’s required standards and assures the public that our curriculum will graduate competent clinicians.
 SWIC’s MLT program has received the maximum seven year accreditation status since the program’s inception.
 It also allows SWIC MLT graduates to take the National Board of Certification exam, which most employers require.

-View the Medical Laboratory Technology program’s student outcomes summary data.
+View the Medical Laboratory Technology program’s student outcomes summary data below.

 National Certification Exam